tellor-io/layer/adr/adr011 - chain size limitations.md

 ## Context

-how many signatures fit into ETH block (max validator size)?
-How many queryIds can we add to vote extensions?
-How many reports can we fit in a block?
-If we put val sigs as txns, whats the pros/ cons?
-If we put it as voteCheckpoints, whats the size limit?
+Layer is limited in many ways:
+    - blockSize - how many reports can fit into a block (queryIds with one reporter or multiple reporters on a given queryId)
+    - validator Size - how many signatures can fit into ETH block?
+    - voteExtension size limit - How many signatures can we add to vote extensions (queryId's aggregated x validators needed to hit 2/3 consnesns)?
+    - If we don't use voteExtensions, how many signatures can we fit into a block?
+    - How fast does our chain grow in size?

 ## Alternative Approaches